HOW PLC WORKS

 When it comes to computers and therefore PLCs they can only store in memory a 0 or a 1.
 That's the beauty of our digital age, it's either "on" or it's "off".
 Those memory chips in computers are actually made of rows upon rows of circuits that are either on at some voltage or off at some voltage.
 Therefore a computer at it's very basic level can only count using a 0 (off) or a 1 (on).

 That's why it's called binary because there are only two numbers like there are only two wheels on a bicycle.
 The number system we are used to using is called decimal (dec = 10) and therefore we get to use ten numbers from 0 to 9.
 When you think about it, it's truly arbitrary how we count.
-You could also use an octal system (by Cool or hexidecimal (by 16) numbering system which we'll talk about a little later.
+You could also use an octal system (by or hexidecimal (by 16) numbering system which we'll talk about a little later.

 Base 10: An Old Familiar Friend